ianbollinger/haskell-style-guide/haskell-style.md

       else ...
 ```

-Otherwise, you should be consistent with the 4-space indent rule, and the
+Otherwise, be consistent with the four-space indent rule.
+Align the
-`then` and the `else` keyword should be aligned.
+`then` and `else` keywords.
 Some examples:

 ```haskell
 foo = do